ReaperMaga/nomad-kotlin-client/README.md

 - Serialization: uses `kotlinx-serialization-json` with `ignoreUnknownKeys = true`.
 - HTTP: uses OkHttp 5.x.
 Network calls will throw if the response is not successful (non-2xx) except for 404 on certain read endpoints, which return `null`.

-## Versioning

-This library is currently pre-1.0.
-Expect minor breaking changes as APIs evolve.
-Latest version at the time of writing: `0.1.0`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.